 “My dream is to become the best midwife in Australia.
 I love to work with women and children.
 I would love to empower women and tell them that no matter the circumstances that they can overcome it, and achieve their dreams.”

-If you too would like to be a positive force for the health of Australians, consider studying a Bachelor of Nursing Science at JCU.
+If you too would like to be a positive force for the health of Australians, consider what you can do with JCU Nursing and Midwifery.